abhimanyu741/Solar-Forcasting/README.md

 # Solar-Forcasting

-A project to forcast solar radiation and compare which model gives the best result
+A project to forcast solar radiation and compare which model gives the best results.